 Who Typically Needs a VAT Number

-- Companies selling goods or services in VAT jurisdictions
+- Companies selling goods or services above registration thresholds

-- Businesses trading across borders within VAT regions
+- Businesses trading across borders within VAT systems

-- Online sellers using marketplaces or payment platforms
+- Online sellers using marketplaces or international platforms

 Where VAT Numbers Are Used